 1 – Adding Features to the Toolbar

-We can add new, open, save, email, redo, and quick print features to the toolbar.
+We can add new, open, save, email, quick print and redo in excel features to the toolbar.
 For that select customize quick access toolbar button and click on the command you want to add on the toolbar.

 In the above figure, we can see the tick-marked option present at the toolbar.